MTP-2023/mtp2023/README.md

 In the installer, select only the C++ Package.

+Create a virtual environment using Anaconda and use "conda install swig" (It is important to do this before installing the rest of the requirements.)

-Then, install the required packages using "pip install -r requirements.txt" (we recommend using a separate environment, e.g. using Anaconda).
+Then, install the remaining required packages using "pip install -r requirements.txt".
+If you receive an error concerning "mucojo", you can ignore it.